 Group Exhibition — A Deeper Night

-The exhibition A Deeper Night, curated by Josianne Poirier, is taking place from September 12 to November 3, 2024.
-It brings together works by artists Olivia Boudreau (QC), Lisa Hirmer (ON), Anna Jane McIntyre (QC), Diane Obomsawin (QC), Corinne Silva (United Kingdom), Carl Trahan (QC) and D’Arcy Wilson (NL).
+The exhibition A Deeper Night, curated by Josianne Poirier, toke place from September 12 to November 3, 2024.
+The exhibition brought together artists Olivia Boudreau (QC), Lisa Hirmer (ON), Anna Jane McIntyre (QC), Diane Obomsawin (QC), Corinne Silva (United Kingdom), Carl Trahan (QC) and D’Arcy Wilson (NL).

 Graphic design: Audrey Plante, Camille Tanguay and Louise Paradis.